 In asking God to forgive us our trespasses, our request must contain a resolve to not repeat the offenses, and we must practice a plan of action to prevent reoccurances.
 Part of a good plan of action is to be consistently faithful in the small things of every day life, so that when we are faced with bigger stuff, we will be faithful in those temptations, as well.

 We must realize that the biggest hindrance to our walking in obedience to God, is not the world, and it is not the devil, but it is our own, rotten, sinful flesh.
 We are our own worst enemy.
 We have to search our hearts, so that we can get rid of stuff that could cause trouble further on down the line, if it is not taken care of now.
 We must run as fast and as far from Self as we can, because it is the most deadly of all our foes.

 Paul lamented about the wretchedness of his sin nature.
 He described it as a body of death.
 In those days, a Roman form of execution for murder was to drape the body of a murder victim onto the back of the murderer and chain it there.
 The murderer had to carry that putrifying body all the time, and eventually he became diseased by it and died.

 None of us have trouble identifying areas of weakness in others, and we should be discerning.
 It is very necessary to judge in that sense, but this part of the prayer does not condone despising or condemning others for their wrongs.
 Rather, it encourages intercession on the behalf of others to get their issues resolved, and zeroes in on things in ourselves that we need to take care of.
-When Peter asked Yehoshua, "What about that other guy?
-What are you going to do about him?", Yehoshua replied, "Just follow me and mind your own business."
+When Peter asked Yeshua, "What about that other guy?
+What are you going to do about him?"
+Yeshua replied, "Just follow me and mind your own business."